 The fisher of men has left his old life behind and embarked upon a new calling into unfamiliar territory at the express behest of a higher power.
 Stories suitable for this project will include a character who undergoes a life-altering experience that directly results in his decision to leave behind his old life as a crucial element of plot execution.
 As part of a turnkey event in the story, the fisher of men should come into contact with something greater than himself that plays a pivotal role in altering his perceptions of life.

 All manuscripts will be read!
 If you have a great idea that you’re not sure exactly matches the theme of the project, send it in anyway!
 We’d love to read your work and provide some feedback at the very least.
 Even if your work doesn’t closely match the current project, others publication opportunities will be forthcoming, and we want you to be on board!

-Format: Completed and fully edited manuscripts are desired for publication.
-If you have a strong story or idea that needs additional direction or help, we will work with you to bring your story to completion.
+Format: Completed manuscripts are desired for publication.
+If you have a strong story or idea that needs additional direction or help, I will work with you to bring your story to completion.
 Submit your story outline and manuscript within the body of an email or as a file attachment to firstname.lastname@example.org

 Now quit reading and start writing!

 Critical Press Media’s Benefit Book Policy: Critical Press Media is not associated with or endorsed by the organizations that benefit from these projects.
 CPM donates a portion of the proceeds from sales of selected products to selected 501(c)(3) organizations.
 Organization selection is made at CPM’s sole discretion.
 Consumers are encouraged obtain information about or donate directly to particular charities which they wish to support directly.